Excellence in Nonprofit Performance Yearly Awards

 The ENPYs showcases excellence in nonprofit performance by recognizing the very best executive directors, key staff, board members, volunteers and much more.
 We’ve created an event to celebrate your efforts and revel in the incredible impact each of you makes within Southwest Florida and beyond.

-The 2018 ENPY Awards will take place on Tuesday, October 9 from 11 a.m. to 1:30 p.m. at the Crowne Plaza Bell Tower at 13051 Bell Tower Drive in Fort Myers.
-To purchase a ticket, please click here.
+The 2018 ENPY Awards took place on Tuesday, October 9 at the Crowne Plaza Bell Tower at 13051 Bell Tower Drive in Fort Myers.

 Nonprofit Organization of the year